Kishore1392/Kishore1392/README.md

 🚀 Featured Projects
 Here are some of the data science projects I'm most proud of:

-1. [Project Title 1: e.g., Customer Churn Prediction using Machine Learning]
+1. Customer Churn Prediction using Machine Learning.

 Description: [A concise and engaging description of your project.
 Highlight the problem you solved and the key outcomes.]